top of page

 Ready to wear collection for sale

 While there are several ways to go about launching your own apparel brand, such as printing on or altering existing blanks, you may have something more custom in mind.
 What if you want your own unique artwork printed all over the fabric and not just a screen print?
 Or you want a custom fit?
 Or you have a unique idea for something that is not readily available on the market?
 The only way to make that happen is to create your own custom cut & sew clothing.
 It’s a massive undertaking to try to accomplish by yourself.
-You’d have to learn how to make flat CAD sketches a factory can read, learn the art of pattern making, figure out how to source the correct fabrics and trims, make tech packs for production with all the right stitch types, and learn the general manufacturing language which is full of abbreviations like MOQ, BOM, POM, Colorways, FOB, etc*.
+You’d have to learn how to make flat CAD sketches a factory can read, learn the art of pattern making, figure out how to source the correct fabrics and trims, make tech packs for production with all the right stitch types, and learn the general manufacturing language which is full of abbreviations like MOQ, BOM, POM, Colorways, FOB, etc* (list below).

 We’re here to take on the technical part of the project on so you can focus on all the other parts of having your own clothing line, like websites, marketing, shipping strategies, and sales.
 Creating original clothing is an intense process.
 It can take anywhere from 6-12 weeks to source the right fabrics, order sample yardage and trims, and get first samples made, depending on the complexity of the style.
 Then that process repeats as needed to get the fit exactly where you want it to be.
 Thereafter, all sizes (or at least a few) should be sampled and reviewed on body as well to make sure the design executes into other sizes before bulk production.
 This can take anywhere from 6-12 months depending, again, on the unique style itself.